 Evaluation of students in practicum is considered an ongoing process intended to highlight students' strengths and learning needs.
-Formal assessment of students' needs and progress occurs at the beginning, middle, and end of the placement.
-Evaluation processes and policies for SOWK 410 are detailed in the Field Education Policy Manual.
+Formal assessment of students' needs, and progress occurs at the beginning, middle, and end of the placement.
+Evaluation processes and policies for SOWK 412 are detailed in the Field Education Policy Manual.
 These include:

-- Learning Agreement During the first two to three weeks in practicum, the student, in consultation with the field instructor, develops a plan for development toward achieving the five practice objectives of SOWK 410.
+- Learning Agreement During the first two to three weeks in practicum, the student, in consultation with the field instructor, develops a plan for development toward achieving the five practice objectives (noted below) for SOWK 412.
 The plan, approved by the faculty liaison, is tailored to the practicum setting as well as the student's particular learning needs and interests, and includes activities the student will undertake to learn and demonstrate competence in the objectives.
 The Learning agreement serves to guide the focus of the practicum and helps the field instructor and student clarify respective responsibilities and expectations.
 Learning agreements are intended to be working documents.
 That is, with the agreement between the student and field instructor (and approval of the faculty liaison), activities can be modified, added, or removed as the practicum progresses and the student's learning interests and needs become clearer. - Preliminary Impressions Field instructors and students are asked to evaluate preliminary impressions of the practicum by the end of the third week.
-Recording preliminary impressions is intended to support the student's development of reflective self-evaluation, and to facilitate discussion of the student's strengths and potential areas of concern. - Mid-Term Evaluation At about the halfway point in the practicum, a written midterm practicum report is prepared by the student and field instructor and submitted to the faculty liaison.
+Recording preliminary impressions are intended to support the student's development of reflective self-evaluation, and to facilitate discussion of the student's strengths and potential areas of concern. - Mid-Term Evaluation At about the halfway point in the practicum, a written midterm practicum report is prepared by the student and field instructor and submitted to the faculty liaison.
 A determination regarding whether the student is meeting or failing to meet practicum requirements at mid-course is made. - Final Evaluation At the end of the practicum (near or upon completion of required hours), a written final practicum report is prepared by the student and the field instructor and submitted to the faculty liaison.
-A determination regarding whether or not the student has met or failed to meet practicum requirements is made.
-The completed evaluation forms are due at the end of term.
+A determination regarding whether the student has met or failed to meet practicum requirements is made.
+The completed evaluation forms are due at the end of term. - Timesheets Timesheets will be kept updated regularly through the IPT tracking system.
+At the midterm and final points of practicum, students and supervisors will sign off these hours.